 PFOS — perfluorooctanesulfonic acid

 PFOA's sibling.
-PFOS was used in firefighting foam (the kind sprayed on military bases and airports), stain-resistant treatments (Scotchgard was a major historical user), and as a surfactant in industrial processes.
-3M voluntarily ceased PFOS production in 2002 — earlier than the PFOA phaseout — but the legacy contamination is widespread, particularly near military bases and fire-training facilities.
+PFOS was used in firefighting foam (aqueous film-forming foam, or AFFF, sprayed on military bases and airports since the 1970s), stain-resistant treatments (Scotchgard was a major historical user), and as an industrial surfactant.
+3M voluntarily ceased PFOS production in 2002, but legacy contamination is widespread — DoD investigations have flagged plumes around hundreds of military installations.
+PFOS is regulated alongside PFOA at 4 parts per trillion under the EPA's 2024 rule.

 GenX — HFPO-DA, the PFOA replacement that became a problem

 Then the testing came in.
-GenX is itself a PFAS.
-It bioaccumulates.
-It contaminates water near the plants that produce it (the Cape Fear River near Wilmington, NC, became the GenX poster case).
-The EPA's 2024 rule regulates GenX at 10 parts per trillion as part of a Hazard Index alongside PFHxS and PFNA.
+GenX is itself a PFAS, bioaccumulates in liver tissue, and has been linked in animal studies to liver and kidney effects.
+The Cape Fear River near Wilmington, NC, became the GenX poster case after researchers documented high concentrations downstream of the Chemours Fayetteville Works plant.
+The EPA's 2024 rule regulates GenX at 10 parts per trillion as part of a Hazard Index alongside PFHxS, PFNA, and PFBS — the recurring PFAS pattern of replacing one fluorinated chemical with another and discovering the same problems on a slightly different timeline.

 What your filter has to do